vuongnp/attendance-monitor-tool/README.md

 # Smart Assistant

+Application to support teachers to manage and monitor students in online classroom.
 ## How to run
 1. cd backend -> start backend server
 2. cd frontend -> start front server